mccombsd/analyzer/README.md

-# ts-seed-package
+# analyzer
-This is a starter package to hold my default build for a package.
+This will run against a list of files and return the cyclomatic complexity and fan out for each file and function.

 # Starting
 Run the following to get the package setup: